 10. Ongoing Training Resources

 Once you have goals in place, the next step is setting employees up to successfully reach these goals.
 And training shouldn’t stop following onboarding.

 Beyond initial onboarding, your dealership should offer all employees opportunities for ongoing training.
 Training might include reimbursing for outside certification, attending recurring lunch-and-learn sessions and completing skills assessments to name a few.
 Also consider setting aside budget, in case employees are interested in relevant training opportunities you might not already offer.
 When employees realize you’re investing in their continued growth, they’ll be more motivated to stick with your team for the long haul, rather than seeking out new job opportunities.

-The tight labor market makes hiring top talent more competitive than ever before.
+Hiring top talent is more competitive than ever before.
 By meeting the expectations of driven job seekers, you can attract and hire qualified employees at your dealership.
 Interested in learning more about how to hire qualified employees faster?
-See a demo or visit Hireology at booth #4137C during NADA Show 2020.
+Get a demo today.